EBZebra/docs/1.4/source/guide/configreference.md

 ## HTMLStyles
 ### CaretWidth
+**Applies only to Windows Mobile/CE with Webkit**.
 Specifies the width (in pixels) of the textbox / text-area caret.
-If unspecified, defaults to ‘1’. **Applies only to Webkit on Windows Mobile or Windows CE**.
+Accepts values from 1-5.
+If unspecified, a default value of "1" will be entered.

 **Possible Values**